-REQUIREMENTS FOR DEGREE-SEEKING APPLICANTS Pre-application requirements are as follows:
+REQUIREMENTS FOR DEGREE-SEEKING APPLICANTS

+Pre-application requirements are as follows:

-- Completed application with a \$25 non-refundable application fee. - Bachelor's degree from a regionally accredited U.S. institution or a nationally recognized university outside the U.S. - Essay describing personal and/or ministerial goals and reasons for wanting to pursue graduate studies in OC's GST (minimum of 2 pages, double spaced). - Official transcripts for all degrees received. - Official transcripts for any courses not listed in the degree transcripts that might be relevant to the degree program (if such transcripts are not submitted, leveling courses may be required). - A 3.0 cumulative undergraduate grade point average. - Demonstrated English proficiency (non-native English speakers only).
-Please see page 8 of the catalog for information about the English proficiency requirement. - For International students, please see page 8 of the catalog for information about requirements for international students.
+- Bachelor's degree from a regionally accredited U.S. institution or a nationally recognized university outside the U.S. - Essay describing personal and/or ministerial goals and reasons for wanting to pursue graduate studies in OC's GST (minimum of 2 pages, double spaced). - Official transcripts for all degrees received. - Official transcripts for any courses not listed in the degree transcripts that might be relevant to the degree program. - A 3.0 cumulative undergraduate grade point average. - Demonstrated English proficiency (non-native English speakers only).
+Please see page 11 of the catalog for information about the English proficiency requirement. - For International students, please see page 10 of the catalog for information about requirements for international students.